-Risk-free interest rates term structure with the volatility adjustment
+Risk-free interest rates term structure with the volatility adjustment considered.
+Therefore the matrix of this step will usually have different dimensions than the one built in step E.

 Step H: Calculation of the volatility adjustment.
 This subprocess has been described in section 8.A above.
 For each relevant currency and each relevant country, the volatility adjustment is a fixed number, expressed in basis points and rounded to the nearest integer basis point, and applied to all maturities till the last liquid point.